epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 >
 > curl -s https://astro.troja.mff.cuni.cz/projects/damit/stored_files/open/64137/albedo | sed -e's/ /\n/g' > vestaalbedo.txt
 >
-> This replaces spaces by EOL, effectively transposing a simple list of values to a column-vector.
+> This replaces spaces by EOL, effectively transposing a simple list of values to a column-vector usable by TOPCAT.

 ##### Overlay a Region of Interest